istio/istio.io/content/en/docs/examples/microservices-istio/single/index.md

     $ curl -s {{< github_file >}}/samples/bookinfo/src/ratings/package.json -o package.json
     {{< /text >}}

-1. Skim the service's code and note the following elements on the code:
+1. Skim the service's code and note the following elements:
     - The web server's features:
         - listening to a port
         - handling requests and responses